Adventurous travel lectures to inspire, entertain, and surprise

 Land of variety, from tropical forest to glacial peak, from deep water sperm whales to basking fur seals; bubbling mud pools, offshore volcanoes, and amazing scenery.
 Beautiful natural light ensured stunning photographs.
 Join David on some of his treks through this land of wonder, and participate in a police chase while in a stolen car....

 Using his expertise as a guide to Pompeii, Herculaneum and Vesuvius, David looks at the fascinating stories gleaned from the clues that litter this tempestuous landscape in one of the most densely populated, and threatened, areas of Europe.
-David weaves in his knowledge of other volcanic areas to provide surprising insights.
+Striking videos and images bring the past and present alive.

 His love of all things geological has taken David to Iceland as a guide and here he looks at what makes this unique country so special.
 The closest wilderness to Europe, abundant volcanism has created an alien planet-like wilderness where no land should be.
 This creative volcanic force is still shaping and influencing the country and the talk looks at the hardships of living in such a land, and also visits Heimaey the 'Pompeii of the North', which was nearly destroyed in the 1973 eruption.